alecristia/CDSwordSeg/recipes/arglongitudinal/README.md

 - changed ORTHO definition to a loop because we have many files

+IN SUM:  this is also working okay other than that there are LOADS of errors because the rewrite rules based on non-unicode characters are not being applied because the file is converted OUT of this format at the beginning and back into it at the end so when the rule "convert ñ to N" is applied, "ñ" doesn't look like an "ñ" ALVARO, LAIA, could you try to fix this please?

+ALVARO please also change this file to process both CDS and ADS -- you could call this file twice with a variable, or something like that... (not thinking straight now!)

 # Step 3: Concatenate corpus

-- In the future we could use the fancy scripts that Laia will create, but for now we just do a brute merge.
+- In the future we could use the fancy scripts that Laia will create, but for now we just do a brute merge of all files within CDS.

 TODO: